|

 Mandatory Maintenance

-There are a number of items that must be maintained for safety reasons.
-As a general rule, if it is supplied for safety reasons, it must be maintained in good working order.
+There are a number of items that must be tested and maintained for safety.
 This might be by routine testing, preventative maintenance routines or inspections by a competent person.
-For more details, please refer to the Safety Maintenance page.

 Safety and maintenance

-It is essential that suitable Risk Assessments are done and controls put into place to limit the risks of harm to people, including members of the public.
-This should be done not only to make sure that people are not harmed during the work, but that they are also not affected by the changes after the works have finished.
+It is essential that suitable Risk Assessments are done and controls put into place to limit the risks of harm to people, including members of the public or others who might be affected by the work.

 Asbestos

 A special hazard in many buildings is Asbestos.
 In the past, asbestos was used in many different areas of construction from fire protection through to insulation and general building materials.
-It can appear in many different places from boilers and heaters through to fire doors and very old fire blankets.
+It can appear in many different places from boilers and heaters to fire doors and old fire blankets.

 The danger with asbestos is from the dust.
 Dust can be released by drilling, sanding or disturbing asbestos and asbestos containing materials.
 You will also have to inform contractors if there is asbestos in the building.
 This is so that they know if there are any precautions that they need to take when they start working on the building.

 If there is any doubt whatsoever if a material contains asbestos, it should be treated as if it does.
 Independent testing in a laboratory is useful, but is not always necessary.
+However, a large number of tasks involving the removal of Asbestos do have to be done by a licenced contractor.

 Lead

 Lead has been popular as a general building material, for water pipes and many other uses.
-Lead water pipes should be removed, especially if they supply water to taps, baptismal pools and suchlike, but down pipes are probably best left in place for architectural reasons.
+Lead water pipes should be removed, especially if they supply water to taps, baptismal pools and suchlike, but rainwater goods are probably best left in place for architectural reasons.
 Heating systems might operate perfectly well using lead pipes, but these should be replaced if possible for modern alternatives such as steel or copper.

 Lead is also used for roofing and as 'flashing' to provide water resistance.
 In a similar way to organ pipes, there is no reason why this should cause concern especially if this is out of the reach of people.
 Maintenance staff, on the other hand, should be notified of the problem and protective measures taken, including gloves, barrier creams and ensuring that hands are washed after work and before breaks.